prithbi777/FoodiFast/README.md

 # 🍔 FoodiFast – Online Food Delivery Application

 **FoodiFast** is a modern full-stack food delivery web application built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
 Designed with simplicity and speed in mind, it offers users an intuitive interface to explore, select, and order food online.
-While it draws inspiration from platforms like **Swiggy** and **Zomato**, it introduces a unique touch with its own design and integrated payment flow via **Stripe**.
+While it draws inspiration from platforms like **Swiggy** and **Zomato**, it introduces a unique touch with its own design and integrated payment flow via **Razorpay**.

 ---